Faulty Phone Battery May Have Caused Fire That Brought Down EgyptAir Flight MS80

 Explosive free radicals

 Wouldn't they have said something?
-(Score:3)
+(Score:4, Funny)

 ... or "Hand me that extinguisher we've got a burning iPad" or similar (and in Arabic obviously).